The return of the Wolf in Austria: Discussion at the Biorama

 The four participants did not agree with this assessment, but stressed that the politicians must supported the transformation of the agricultural sector to learn to live with the wolf in their neighbourhood.
 They also voiced frustration about the emotional led discussions between politicians, the hunting lobby, the agricultural sector and the Environmental NGOs.

-The discussion ended with a short catalog of demands to the Austrian government to support the return of the wolf on the one side while assisting the ranchers and farmer to adapt their organisations.
+The discussion ended with a short catalogue of demands to the Austrian government to support the return of the wolf on the one side while assisting the ranchers and farmer to adapt their organisations.